-Now that you reset the settings, no intrusive pop-ups will bother you.
+Now that you’ve reset the settings, no intrusive pop-ups will bother you.

 Deal with AdChoice without assistance

-If you’re looking for manual solutions on removing the hazard, here are some steps to follow.
+If you’re looking for manual solutions to remove the hazard, here are some steps to follow.

 Step 1.
 Delete software AdChoice came with